 Churros are one of those desserts that everyone loves.
 Everyone.
 I’ve never met a person that dislikes churros.
 Maybe one day I will or they’ll come across this post and lie just to prove me wrong.
 My favorite is churros dipped in caramel hands down.
 I’m a chocoholic but when it comes to fried dough I just need to dunk it in some caramel.

 This caramel is the most delicious, it stays soft, and lasts for a really long time if you refrigerate it.
-These churros for breakfast with some coffee or hot cocoa is heaven on earth.
+These churros for breakfast with some coffee or hot cocoa is what I live for.
 I like them with lots of sugar and cinnamon.
 I also like the inside to look exactly like the inside of a French cruller.

 If you have guests coming over, serve the churros in a brown paper bag to impress them.
 Maybe your friends won’t be impressed by churros in a bag but how about if you make some homemade guacamole, margaritas, grill some fajitas, and then bring these out in brown paper bags?
 Oh trust, they’ll be impressed.